kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Payload**:
 An application specific payload.
-A MoqTransfork library MUST NOT inspect or modify the contents unless otherwise negotiated.
+A generic library or relay MUST NOT inspect or modify the contents unless otherwise negotiated.

 # Appendix: Media Use-Cases